-- Luteal Phase– There is an urge for Luteinizing hormone.
-The remnants of Graffian Follicle transform as corpus luteum and start secreting progesterone.
+- Luteal Phase– There is an urge for the Luteinizing hormone.
+The remnants of the Graffian Follicle transform as corpus luteum and start secreting progesterone.
 It lasts for 13 days.

 (b) The scientific understanding of the menstrual cycle of human females is very important as a contraceptive measure.
 It helps in the following ways: